openboxes/openboxes/docs/admin-guide/installation/ubuntu2204/java.md

-# Installing Java 8
+OpenBoxes 0.9.x is now built using Grails 3 which requires Java 8 - you must install a Java 8 JRE/JDK.
-OpenBoxes with Grails 3 now require Java 8 - you must install a Java 8 JRE/JDK.
-Unfortunately, the APT Repository on Ubuntu 16.04 does not include a version of the Java 8 JRE or JDK so we'll need to do some work to get this working.
+Unfortunately, the APT Repository on Ubuntu 22.04 does not include a version of the Java 8 JRE or JDK so we'll need to do some work to get this working.
 I would personally recommend **Option 1** below.